micropython-IMU/micropython-bno055/README.md

 of this is unclear.
 It seems reasonable to assume that once the chip returns a good status it can be assumed to be OK; the demo scripts make that assumption.

-The following text is adapted from the chip datasheet.
-I recommend watching [this Bosch video](https://youtu.be/Bw0WuAyGsnY) for a clearer exposition.
+The following text is adapted from the chip datasheet; it could be clearer.
+I recommend watching [this Bosch video](https://youtu.be/Bw0WuAyGsnY) for a good exposition.

 Though the sensor fusion software runs the calibration algorithm of all the three sensors (accelerometer, gyroscope and magnetometer) in the background to